 The database holds over 230 digitised manuscripts created and compiled by women in the British Isles during the sixteenth and seventeenth centuries.
 These previously ‘lost’ (perdita) female authors produced a diverse range of content such as account books, calligraphic writing, culinary writing, diaries, medical writing, prayers, prose, translations, travel writing, verse and more.
 The collection also includes writing in English, French, Greek, Italian, Latin and Spanish.

-Document detail pages include a thumbnail of the original document, which you can enlarge to view or download as a pdf, alongside details of the manuscript.
-Links on the left may provide further physical descriptions of the manuscript, additional information on the repository holding the item and bibliographic data.
+Document detail pages include a scan of the original document, which you can enlarge to read or download as a pdf, alongside bibliographic details of the manuscript.
+Links below provide further details, sometimes including physical descriptions of the manuscript, additional information on the repository holding the item, notes and searchable keywords.

 The manuscripts can be explored and accessed in three ways:

-Under the Documents tab, you can browse the manuscripts by alphabetical listing, genre, repository, date and language.
+Under the Browse Documents tab, you can browse the manuscripts by alphabetical listing, genre, repository, date, language or by particular primary authors (Perdita Women).

-The Searching Aid tab allows for browsing by Perdita Women (primary authors of manuscripts), Names in general (key names included in the database, excluding the Perdita Women), Places, Genre and first lines of poetry or prose.
+The Search Directories, available under the Research Tools tab, allow for browsing using subject terms lists (metadata).
+You can select from a list of Perdita Women (primary authors of manuscripts), Names in general (key names included in the database, excluding the Perdita Women), Places, and Genre.

 Search Tool

 The search tool located in the top right, provides options for a basic keyword search and an advanced search.
-While BOOLEAN operators, phrase searching, and wildcards can be applied in both search options, advanced search allows for a more complex query to be constructed by searching particular fields (e.g. title or perdita women) and applying limits to language, genre or source.
+While BOOLEAN operators, phrase searching, and wildcards can be applied in both search options, advanced search allows for a more complex query to be constructed by searching particular fields (e.g. title), limiting by date, and selecting specific terms from lists of Perdita women, languages, genres or sources.

 The Help section provides further useful advice and guidance on searching the database and using the digitised images in your study, research or teaching.